-Doctoral Dissertation (8 credits):
+Dissertation (12 credits):

-The completion and defense of a dissertation is the final requirement in the DPA program.
-The DPA candidate must demonstrate a high level of academic competence, which typically results in a significant contribution of new knowledge in the field.
-The DPA dissertation usually focuses on applying theory to practice in the contexts of critical public issues and the student's professional experience.
-To advance to degree candidacy, the DPA student is required to complete the Dissertation I course then register for dissertation work (Dissertation II through Dissertation V) for four consecutive semesters.
-Students must successfully defend the first three chapters (dissertation proposal) after Dissertation III before advancing to candidacy and registering for Dissertation IV and V.
+The completion and defense of a dissertation is the final requirement in the PhD program.
+The PhD candidate must demonstrate a high level of academic competence, which typically results in a significant contribution of new knowledge in the field.
+The PhD dissertation usually focuses on applying theory to practice in the contexts of critical issues in all sectors and the student's professional experience.
+Students have the option of completing a single substantive work or three related papers that are of publishable quality.

+To advance to degree candidacy, the PhD student is required to complete the Dissertation I course then register for dissertation work (Dissertation II through Dissertation V) for four consecutive semesters.
+Students must successfully defend the first three chapters or first paper (dissertation proposal) after Dissertation III before advancing to candidacy and registering for Dissertation IV and V. Upon completion of Dissertation V, students must successfully defend the full dissertation.

+- DMPS 8991 Dissertation I

-- DPA 8992 Dissertation II
+- DMPS 8992 Dissertation II

-- DPA 8993 Dissertation III.
+- DMPS 8993 Dissertation III

-- DPA 8994 Dissertation IV
+- DMPS 8994 Dissertation IV

-- DPA 8995 Dissertation V
+- DMPS 8995 Dissertation V